DavidCain/vimfiles/README.markdown

 ## Installation

-Complete installation instructions can be found in the VimCast ["Synchronizing plugins with git submodules and pathogen."][vimcast]

-In short, you'll want to make a directory `~/.vim`, and initialize a new repository.
-Install Pathogen, then add a git submodule for each plugin you wish to manage:
+To install my .vimrc, and all plugins, clone the repository to `~/.vim`, passing the recursive flag so that all plugins (stored as submodules) are cloned as well.
+Create a simlink to the `.vimrc` so Vim loads it on startup.

+    git clone --recursive git://github.com/DavidCain/vimfiles.git ~/.vim
+    ln -s ~/.vim/.vimrc ~/.vimrc

+## How to:

+### Add a new plugin

+    cd ~/.vim
-    git submodule add <url> bundle/name
+    git submodule add git://github.com/JohnQExample/repo.git bundle/name

-Add the submodules to the staging area, and commit.
-To update all submodules, run:
+### Update all plugins

+    cd ~/.vim
     git submodule foreach git pull origin master

-Lastly, Move .vimrc's to .vim/ and add them to the repository.
-Create symlinks in your home directory like so:

-    ln -s ~/.vim/.vimrc ~/.vimrc

-Now, all your Vim configurations are located in one place, version controlled, and easily used across multiple machines!

 ### Remove a plugin/submodule